 Level 10 Professional Doctorate: the normal duration for students on a Level 10 Professional Doctorate is four years.
 Students may not submit a thesis until the end of year four.
-The Head of Faculty may grant a time extension of up to an additional two years for thesis submission.
-Under exceptional circumstances an extension beyond six years may be granted by PRAB.
+Students may take up to an additional two years for thesis submission.
+There will be no penalty for students enrolled for a period of up to six years.
+Students will have the option, in exceptional circumstances to extend the duration of their studies to a maximum of eight years.
+The Head of Faculty will notify PRAB of any extensions.